kyma-project/kyma/docs/01-overview/main-areas/observability/README.md

 The collected telemetry data are exposed so that you can view and analyze them with observability tools.

-> **NOTE:** As an alpha feature, Kyma ships the [telemetry component](./obsv-04-telemetry-in-kyma.md).
+> **NOTE:** Kyma ships the [telemetry component](./obsv-04-telemetry-in-kyma.md).
 It supports providing your own output configuration for application logs, and connecting your own observability systems outside the Kyma cluster with the Kyma backend.

 ## Data analysis